chyna-gvng/africo-x/README.md

 # AfriCO-X: Decentralized Carbon Credit Trading Platform

 AfriCO-X is a comprehensive platform designed to facilitate the trading of carbon credits using blockchain technology.
 The platform enables project owners to submit carbon offset projects, buyers to purchase carbon credits, and a decentralized voting system for project verification.
-This README provides an overview of the project structure, setup instructions, and usage guidelines.

 ## Table of Contents